 Statement of Purpose: Preference will be given to those candidates whose goals and interests, broadly speaking, match those of the Master of Arts in Philanthropic Studies and its curriculum.
+Please upload this to the GradCAS application.

-Résumé: Please send updated résumé to the Office of Student Services.
+Résumé/CV: Please upload your résumé to the GradCAS application.